-A heavy crimson rope stretched across his chest, some of the drops having splattered the four eagle talons on their way to the neck and voice box.
+There was a crimson streak across his chest.

+Some of the drops splattered the four eagle talons on their way to the neck and voice box.

 Without even realizing he was going to, Eku lunged against his father, nearly knocking him over while wrapping his arms around the shoulders and neck, tall enough now to go cheek to cheek so that when the tears finally came, they mixed with the blood.